valueflows/valueflows/docs/introduction/flows.md

 (3) The action `deliver-service` can sometimes be an input to another process, at the same time as it is an output from a process.
 This is because services imply delivery as they are created.

 (4) These actions should update the resource's `currentLocation` if `toLocation` is provided on the event.
-For `dropoff` it is the resource, for all others the to resource.
+For `dropoff` it is the resource which is affected by the event, for all others it is the to resource, the resource that results from the event.
+For the latter, the resource and to resource may be the same resource, depending on how resources are identified in the user community.

 ### Quantities and Times